Who can foster?

 Of course!
 We have many single male foster carers who make excellent role models to the young people that they care for.
 You can foster if you are single, married, living with your partner and male or female.

-What are the Requirements to Become a Foster Carer?
+What are the Requirements for Becoming a Foster Carer?

 - You MUST have a spare bedroom for a foster child to use, and make their own – it doesn’t matter if you own your own home or rent a property, as long as you have been there long enough and know you are going to be there for quite some time.